 Branding is creating an identity that is easily recognizable and unique to an individual or business.
 Think about Geico's use of the Gecko throughout their advertisements over the past decade or so.

 Marketing is the process of promoting that brand in effective ways to increase that brand's recognition.
-This is the actual commercials, billboards, and radio advertisements that Geico has used to promote their services.
+These are the actual commercials, billboard banners, and radio advertisements that Geico has used to promote their services.

 Understanding these simple differences, and how they feed off of each other, makes it that much easier to create a marketing strategy that works.
 It also gives you the guidance that you need to get where you want to be with your brand, making important decisions that much easier to make.